delaclarissa/Youtube-Scraper/README.md

 # Youtube-Scraper
-Scrape Youtube videos information from a Youtube channel using Python (Selenium and BS)
+Scrape Youtube videos information from a Youtube channel using Python.

+Package: Selenium and BeautifulSoup